glfw/glfw.github.io/faq.md

 ### 2.2 - Is it possible to change video modes after a window has been created?

 There is limited support for mode switching in the form of `glfwSetWindowSize`.
-In fullscreen mode, this will change the video mode to that closest matching the current mode, with refresh mode and color depth preserved.
+In full screen mode this will change the video mode to that closest matching the current mode, with refresh mode and color depth preserved.

-However, some cards do not behave well when the video mode is changed once the window has been created.
-Also, under X Window System it is only possible to set the color depth of an OpenGL window at the time of creating the OpenGL context (i.e. when creating the window).

 ### 2.3 - Will image or texture loading support be added to GLFW?